IAmBaut/ImgboardTools/README.md

 Has both a CLI and GUI.

+## Disclaimer for everyone

+Jump to the index to see an overview of the topics discussed in this readme.

+Jump to the "example images" section if you want to see the GUI version in action and some images created with the program.

+## Disclaimer for non programmers

+(You can skip this if you know how to use a command line and how to install dependencies)

+*I have no idea what a CLI is, nor do I know how to install dependencies and half those words don't even look like english*

+If you have no idea what this whole thing is and you just wanted to install a program and be done with it, I have good and bad news:

+The bad news is that this was never intended as a consumer level program.
+In fact I originally wrote it for personal use and it just grew from there.
+As a result this code uses dependencies, third party programs and is overall not optimized for a good user experience.
+Some things are intentionally made so they were easier to debug as a programmer.

+The good news is that you don't need to be a programmer to use it, nor do you need to understand most of the stuff written in this readme.
+If things break however (and they probably will at some point) you are on your own.
+You can jump to the section "Installation for non programmers" for a more in depth step by step guide on how to install this program on windows in a few minutes.

 ## Features so far (checked means implemented):

 - [x] Anonymize images by deleting EXIF data out of them.